 George Cukor directed Bhowani Junction and F.A.
 Young, David Lean's cinematographer on Lean's super epics is in charge of the photography.
 The film stars Ava Gardner who does very well as the mixed blood Indian woman.
 Stewart Granger is the British officer who falls in love with and he's OK in the traditional Hollywood leading man British soldier type of role.

 Cukor's staging of the large scale crowd scenes is very impressive.
 For a director primarily known for working with more intimate films he had a complete understanding staging scenes in the wide screen format.
-The scenes of a passive resistance rally were very impressive.
-Cukor was one of the first directors to work with Cinemascope and actually know what he was doing with it.
+The scenes at a passive resistance rally were very impressive.
+Cukor was one of the first directors to work with Cinemascope and actually knew what he was doing with it.

 Ava Gardner was never considered a great actress and was known more for looking good than anything else she did, but here she seems to be actually working at creating a character.

 For all the work that was put into the look of Bhowani Junction it's unfortunate that more time wasn't spent on working out the structure and story problems in the script.
-Bhowani Junction is a disappointment but still a decent film.
+Bhowani Junction is a disappointment in certain parts of the film.
+Still it’s a good film.

 No comments: